-The Manchester United manager would stand by players who choose to walk off in protest of racial abuse from the stands after the treatment of England's Danny Rose in Serbia.
+Manchester United manager Sir Alex Ferguson says he would stand by his players if they decided to leave the field of play in protest of racial abuse in the aftermath of the treatment of Danny Rose for the England Under-21 side in Serbia.

 The English youngster was abused by Serbian fans throughout the game, and he was eventually sent off for his reaction following Connor Wickham's late winner, sparking a melee between players and staff of both sides.